Papists Act 1716

 The Papists Act 1716 (3 Geo.
-I, c.
-18) was an Act of the Parliament of Great Britain.
-The Act enabled two justices of the peace to tender the oaths of allegiance and supremacy and the oath of abjuration of the Pretender to any Roman Catholic whom they felt was disaffected.
+1. c.
+18) was an act of the Parliament of Great Britain.
+The act enabled two justices of the peace to tender the oaths of allegiance and supremacy and the oath of abjuration of the Pretender to any Roman Catholic who they felt was disaffected.
 Their refusal to take the oath would make them liable to the punishments of recusancy.
 Also, Catholic landowners were required to register their estates with all future conveyances and wills.

+Subsequent developments

+The whole act was repealed by section 21 of the Roman Catholic Relief Act 1791 (31 Geo.
+3. c.
+32).